ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 #### Precautions

 * For large tables, the length of data storage in the target database can be much larger than the original due to length correction.
-* If there is a guarantee that the data will not be truncated without converting the length, the length can be manually specified in the reconcile step.
 * If a character set is specified at the column level, the user-defined correction factor does not apply to the column length conversion; instead, the automatically calculated correction factor applies.

 #### Support Character Set for Each Database